I'm too hot or too cold

 - On the top or bottom corner of the radiator

 - In the hallway of your floor

 - Electric heating?
 Thermostats are either on top or on the front.

 Many heating systems are fitted with weather compensation control.

 This monitors the outside temperature and controls the temperature of the water to radiators to avoid overheating.
 On a cold day when the outside temperature is -3ºC, the hot water temperature might be at 80ºC.

 On a mild day (say 12ºC) the hot water temperature might be at 40ºC.
 So if the radiators are warm rather than hot it may well be that the compensator is working correctly!
 This means your building will not get overheated.

 In cold weather, turn your TRV or thermostat up or down by a couple of notches each day until you find a temperature that’s comfortable.

 In hot weather, turn the thermostat down as far as possible, switch off all electric heaters at the wall and open windows to allow cooler air to circulate.

-If these solutions don’t resolve your problem, you can contact your local premises manager.
-Your premesis will have the best idea about who in your building is responsible for heating, and will be able to implement changes to settings and heating provisions.
+If these solutions don’t resolve your problem, you can contact the Estates Helpdesk.
+They will have the best idea about who in your building is responsible for heating, and will be able to implement changes to settings and heating provisions.